DartLazer/WhoIsHomeUI/README.md

   - IP range start (first IP to scan within earlier specified range)
   - IP range end (last IP to scan within earlier specified range).
   - Press SAVE.
 Let the page reload and now enable the scanner
+  - **Now supports Discord Notifications as well**.
+Setup at the settings page!
   - If you want email notifications set up email settings as well.
   - In the email body and subject you can access the following variables by putting them in curly brackets {}
   - target (gives target name), arrival_time, departure_time , time_away, time_home.